Paschke duality and assembly maps: Locality and pseudolocality

-represents the orthogonal sum of the family $(C_{y})_{y\in [0,\infty)\times X\times G}$.
-Using that $f$ is bounded and that the family $(u_{y})_{y\in [0,\infty)\times X\times G}$ is mutually orthogonal we conclude using \cite[Cor.~4.1]{cank} that the sum exists. \hB \end{rem} One checks that $\phi$ is a homomorphism of $C^{*}$-algebras.
+represents the AV-sum of the family $(C_{x})_{x\in X }$.
+Using that $f$ is bounded and that the family $(u_{x})_{x\in X }$ is mutually orthogonal we conclude using \cite[{Lem.\ 7.8}]{cank} that the sum {strictly converges in $\bM\bC$.} \hB \end{rem} One checks that $\mu$ is a homomorphism of $C^{*}$-algebras and that $\mu(\chi_{Y})=\mu(Y)$ for the characteristic function $\chi_{Y}$ of a subset $Y$ of $X$.
 Furthermore, using the equivariance \eqref{wfoizeqwfu98u9e8wfqewf} of $\mu$, one checks that $\phi$ is equivariant in the sense that

 for all $g$ in $G$, see \eqref{eqwfijoifqjowiefjwoefewqfewqf} for notation.